 The undersigned, Thomas A. Jessee, being duly sworn, deposes and says that he is Vice President, Transmission for Kentucky Utilities Company and Louisville Gas and Electric Company and an employee of LG&E and KU Services Company, and that he has personal knowledge of the matters set forth in the responses for which he is identified as the witness, and the answers contained therein are true and correct to the best of his information, knowledge and belief.

 Thomas A. Jessee

-Subscribed and sworn to before me, a Notary Public in and before said County
+Subscribed and sworn to before me, a Notary Public in and before said County and State, this 19th day of January 2015.

-(SEAL)
+Susan VI, Water (SEAL)